George Parry (cricketer)

-George Frederick Parry (8 December 1794 - 11 January 1872) was an English amateur cricketer who played first-class cricket from 1818 to 1829.
+George Frederick Parry (8 December 1794 - 11 January 1872) was an English amateur cricketer who played from 1818 to 1829.

 Parry was born at Tellicherry (now Thalassery), Kerala, India.
-Mainly associated with Marylebone Cricket Club (MCC) and Surrey, he made 16 known appearances in first-class matches.
+Mainly associated with Marylebone Cricket Club (MCC) and Surrey, he made 16 known appearances in important matches.
 He played for the Gentlemen in the Gentlemen v Players series.
 He died in Mentone, Italy, aged 77.